jwillis0720/sadie/docs/index.md

  SADIE is the **S**equencing **A**nalysis and **D**ata library for **I**mmunoinformatics **E**xploration.
 The key features the SADIE project are to  to:

-* Provide pre-built **command line apps** for popular immunoformatics applications.
+* Provide pre-built **command line apps** for popular immunoinformatics applications.

-* Provide a **low-level API framework** for immunoformatics developers to build higher level tools.
+* Provide a **low-level API framework** for immunoinformatics developers to build higher level tools.

-* Provide **testable** and **reusable** library that WORKS!
+* Provide a **testable** and **reusable** library that WORKS!

 * Maintain data formats consistent with standards governed by the [**AIRR community**](https://docs.airr-community.org/en/stable/#table-of-contents)

 * **Portability** ready to use out the box.

-SADIE is billed as a "**complete antibody library**", not because it aims to do everything, but because it aims to meet the needs of all immunoformatics users.
-SADIE contains both low, mid and high level functionality for immunoformatics tools and workflows.
+SADIE is billed as a "**complete antibody library**", not because it aims to do everything, but because it aims to meet the needs of all immunoinformatics users.
+SADIE contains both low, mid and high level functionality for immunoinformatics tools and workflows.
 You can use SADIE as a framework to develop your own tools, use many of the prebuilt contributed tools, or run it in a notebook to enable data exploration.
 In addition, SADIE aims to port all code to python because relies heavily on the [Pandas](https://www.pandas.org) library, the workhorse of the data science/machine learning age.

 ## Installation